soudev/knowledge.mine/stuff/angularjs.md

 * [Recipes with Angular.js](http://fdietz.github.io/recipes-with-angular-js/) - A community project dedicated to collecting resources for the Angular.js framework.
 You find here easy to follow cookbook style recipes for issues you are likely to face when working with Angular.js.

+* [[GitHub] timjacobi / angular-education](https://github.com/timjacobi/angular-education) - A collection of useful resources to learn and improve your AngularJS skills

 --

 * [[GitHub] mgechev / angularjs-style-guide](https://github.com/mgechev/angularjs-style-guide) - Community-driven set of best practices for AngularJS application development